OpenFreeEnergy/openfe/docs/guide/setup/chemical_systems_and_thermodynamic_cycles.rst

      - Key notes
    * - :class:`.ProteinComponent`
      - Biological assembly
      - Typically the contents of a PDB file.
-May include crystallographic waters, ions, and disulfide bonds via CONECT records.
+May include crystallographic waters and ions (defined as HETATM entries), and disulfide bonds (defined via CONECT records).
    * - :class:`.SmallMoleculeComponent`
      - Ligands and cofactors
      -